Death-inducing signaling complex

-The death-inducing signaling complex or DISC is a multi-protein complex formed by members of the death receptor family of apoptosis-inducing cellular receptors.
+The death-inducing signaling complex (DISC) is a multiprotein complex formed by members of the death receptor family of apoptosis-inducing cellular receptors.
 A typical example is FasR, which forms the DISC upon trimerization as a result of its ligand (FasL) binding.
 The DISC is composed of the death receptor, FADD, and caspase 8.
 It transduces a downstream signal cascade resulting in apoptosis.

 Description

 The Fas ligands, or cytotoxicity-dependent APO-1-associated proteins, physically associate with APO-1 (also known as the Fas receptor, or CD95), a tumor necrosis factor containing a functional death domain.
 This association leads to the formation of the DISC, thereby inducing apoptosis.
 The entire process is initiated when the cell registers the presence of CD95L, the cognate ligand for APO-1.
 Upon binding, the CAP proteins and procaspase-8 (composed of FLICE, MACH, and Mch5) bind to CD95 through death domain and death effector domain interactions.
 Procaspase-8 activation is thought to occur through a dimerization process with other procaspase-8 molecules, known as an induced proximity model.